ZoeyVid/nginx-proxy-manager/README.md

 - Advanced Nginx configuration available for super users
 - User management, permissions and audit log

+# New Features

+- Google Brotli enabled by default (can not be disabled)
+- Google Pagespeed enabled by default (can not be disabled)
+- Modsecurity enabled by default (can not be disabled)
+- HTTP/3 (QUIC) Support if you enable HTTP/2
+- Fix Proxy Hosts, if origin only accepts TLSv1.3
+- Only use TLSv1.2 and TLSv1.3
+- Use OCSP Stapling, this requires that you upload a Intermediate Certificate if you use custom certificates
+- Use HTTP/2 also on Port 80, if enabled
+- Use HTTP/2 on the default host on port 80
+- More Nginx/Openresty Modules, see [here](https://github.com/SanCraftDev/openresty-nginx-quic)
+- Just arround 150 MB bigger than the original version
+- Run the admin interface on port 81 with ssl (https)

 ## Hosting your home network